Diary of George William Edward Clark, January 1941 - September 1942 - Part 6

 filling.
 No news or rumors except that

-Germany has suppose to have asked Russia
+Germany has supposed to have asked Russia

 for peace terms!
 Some news came over the